 - $4,000 net income / $25,000 cash invested = .16 or 16%

-All three formulas – gross yield, net yield, cap rate, and cash-on-cash return – are easy to calculate and also take into account the skill of an investor’s local real estate team in keeping operating costs low along with the power of leverage.
+All four formulas – gross yield, net yield, cap rate, and cash-on-cash return – are easy to calculate and also take into account the skill of an investor’s local real estate team in keeping operating costs low along with the power of leverage.